-Last day to apply for NCHM, IGNOU Admission Test, ICAR 2020, and JUNEE 2020
+NCHM, IGNOU Admission Test, ICAR 2020, and JUNEE 2020 application period extended

 NTA had extended the application deadline for all these exams to accommodate the lockdown situation.

-The extended deadline for application for various entrance exams conducted by NTA will be closing today, April 30th, 2020.
-The application deadline for exams which will be closing today includes NCHM JEE 2020, IGNOU Admission Test 2020, ICAR 2020, and JNUEE 2020.
+The extended deadline for application for various entrance exams conducted by NTA was supposed to be closing today, April 30th, 2020; however, in a tweet Union HRD Minister, Ramesh Pokhriyal, said that the application period has been extended until May 15th.
+The application deadline for exams which have been extended includes NCHM JEE 2020, IGNOU Admission Test 2020, ICAR 2020, and JNUEE 2020.

 Candidates who are interested in applying for the exam but have not done so yet are suggested to do so today at the official website.
 The direct link to get to the official websites can be accessed at the NTA’s website, nta.ac.in.

-Apart from these exams, application deadline for UGC NET June 2020 had been extended until May 16th, CSIR NET June 2020 deadline until May 15th.
-AIAPGET 2020 application process will end on May 31st, 2020.
+Apart from these exams, the application deadline for UGC NET June 2020 had been extended until May 16th, CSIR NET June 2020 deadline until May 15th.
+AIAPGET 2020 application process will be conducted from May 6th to June 5th, 2020.

 NTA will also revise the remaining timeline for all the above-mentioned exams, details of which will be released after the lockdown is lifted.
 The lockdown is expected to be lifted on May 3rd; however, there are indications that the it will be only lifted partially.
 Several areas which have been declared as containment zones will still witness restrictions in movement.